michael5511b/CMU-AART-Swarm-Platform-ROS-Package/README.md

 ## Instructions:
 **1.** Make sure ROS is on your computer.

 **2.** Download the vicon_bridge package from "https://github.com/ethz-asl/vicon_bridge" to your workspace.
+Remember to catkin_make.

 **3.** Make sure you have the common messages package in your workspace.
 If not, download it because we need the geometry_msgs message type.